bnguyen212/react-chat/README.md

 	* The form element should also be given an `onSubmit` property that **takes a function that you create** to clear the property of state we used for the message that the user is typing (setting it to empty string) and **emit** a `message` event as specified in **Step 0: A WebSockets Reference**.
 This **function that you create** should do the following:
 		* Take an event object (`e`, `evt`, whatever you want to call it) as a parameter
 		* Call `preventDefault` on the event object you take as a parameter
 		* Update the messages array in your state with the message you just sent, since we will not receive `message` events for messages that we sent.
+		* _Tip:_ You can get the username of the current user through the `username` property of the socket object we set earlier, available through `this.props.socket.username`!

 > ⚠️ **Warning:** Do not use `this.state.messages.push` (or the equivalent for the array that is storing your messages) to put new messages in your state.
 Remember, we always call `setState` to modify state rather than changing `this.state` itself.
 Instead of pushing directly, you could push to a temporary array and then set the temporary array to the new `messages` inside of `setState` or use [`.concat(/* an item you want to put in */)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) to return you an array with a new item at the end.